Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 can feint and block with it, and even grapple since it's flexible.
 For the same reason, though, you can't bash people with a cloak and a failed block endangers your arm.
 A light cloak reaches your waist when worn, a heavy one reaches your ankles.
-Even the heavy cloak is lighter than a light shield.
+Even the heavy cloak is lighter than a small shield.

 Proper Shields come in Small, Medium, and Large varieties.
 They let you block and bash as described above, make shield rushes, and are of course a lot